ctuning/ck-env/README.md

 Usage
 =====

-For example, you can now detect and register in the CK all the instances of GCC and LLVM as following:
+You can easily detect and register in the CK all the instances of GCC and LLVM as following:
 ```
  $ ck detect soft:compiler.gcc
  $ ck detect soft:compiler.llvm